sparkgeo/hazard_spec/core/core-spec.md

 # Hazard Core Specification

 This document explains the structure and content of a core hazard object.
-A Hazard objects represents a logical grouping of indicators and models alike.
+Hazard objects represent a logical grouping of indicators and models.
 These items can and should be linked in one-to-many and many-to-many relationships.

 A hazard can be of three kinds: